chanwoo522/UNID/README.md

-# practice01
+# Project UNID
-Repository for study and learning.
+Predicting UNID Stock Price Up and Down with Materials and Macro indices bases.